aosabook/500lines/dagoba/chapter.md

 The only difference between them is what they do when a cycle is about to be formed: for vertices, we skip the edge list entirely.
 For edges, we make a list of each vertex's identifier.

 We could glue these together into a single function, and even hit the whole graph with a single replacer to avoid having to manually massage the JSON output, but the result would probably be messier.
-Try it yourself and see if you can come up with a well-factored solution that avoids hand-coded JSON. [footnote: bonus points if it fits in a tweet.]
+Try it yourself and see if you can come up with a well-factored solution that avoids hand-coded JSON. [footnote: Bonus points if it fits in a tweet.]

 ## Persistence